RichardLitt/standard-readme/spec.md

 A compliant README must satisfy all the requirements listed below.

 > Note: Standard Readme is designed for open source libraries.
-Although it’s [historically](README.md#background) made for Node and npm projects, it also applies to libraries in other languages and package managers.
+Although it's [historically](README.md#background) made for Node and npm projects, it also applies to libraries in other languages and package managers.

 **Requirements:**
   - Be called README.md (with capitalization).